Sask. physicians urged to make practices accessible to people with disabilities

 Dr. Sivertson said at minimum, physicians should make arrangements for patients to receive care where their needs can be met.

 “It should not fall on the shoulders of a patient to find these locations themselves,” she said.
 "While a single office may not be able to offer access for all manner of disabilities, as a system we can work together to ensure appropriate services are provided."

-Judith Ryan, a paraplegic from Saskatoon, had to navigate through the health system on her own to find a gynecologist who had a bed that could accommodate her disability.
+Judith Ryan, a woman who is paraplegic and uses a wheelchair, from Saskatoon, had to navigate through the health system on her own to find a gynecologist who had a bed that could accommodate her disability.
 Her family physician did not have the proper equipment to perform a Pap smear.
 She eventually heard about a female gynecologist at the Women’s Health Centre in City Hospital who had access to the right equipment to do the procedure, and received a referral from her family physician.

 “My concern is how many disabled women aren’t getting the kind of gynecological care they should get because they don’t have access to accessible beds and assistance, and generally I have concerns about the type of medical care, especially preventative care, that people who use wheelchairs are getting.”

 Cohen says she won’t go to a health-care facility without phoning ahead to see if it has a hoist or a Hoyer lift.

 “I have phoned clinics when they’ve sent bulletins around saying they are accepting new patients, so I phone and say, ‘Do you have any adjustable exam tables?’ ” she said, adding none that she has contacted do.

 “To the doctors of Saskatchewan I say please consider people with mobility limitations and how they can provide a medical service to us.”